ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Conduct a final review of the changes to ensure they adhere to the project's coding standards and best practices.

 We will proceed with running the tests and iterating on the solution if needed until all tests pass successfully.
+# Test Problem Analysis and Progress

+## Problem Description
+Five tests in `tests/contract/test_claude_api_contract.py` are failing:

+1. `test_rate_limit_handling`: Failed to raise `CustomRateLimitError`
+2. `test_error_handling`: Failed to raise `APIStatusError`
+3. `test_context_window`: Assertion error, 'summary' not in response
+4. `test_multi_turn_conversation`: Assertion error, 'joke' not in response
+5. `test_system_message`: Assertion error, expected words not in response

+## Hypotheses (Ranked by Likelihood)

+1. MockClaudeClient Implementation Mismatch (Highest Likelihood)
+   - The `MockClaudeClient` class may not be correctly implementing the expected behavior for rate limiting, error handling, and response generation.
+   - Validation: Review and update the `MockClaudeClient` implementation in `src/mock_claude_client.py`.
+   - Status: Implemented initial fixes.
+Awaiting test results.

+2. Incorrect Response Format (High Likelihood)
+   - The mock responses may not be formatted correctly to match the expected structure from the real Claude API.
+   - Validation: Check the response structure in `MockClaudeClient` and ensure it matches the expected format.
+   - Status: Addressed in the implementation update.
+Awaiting test results.

+3. Insufficient Context Handling (Medium Likelihood)
+   - The mock client may not be properly handling or utilizing the context provided in multi-turn conversations and system messages.
+   - Validation: Review the context handling in `MockClaudeClient` and ensure it's being used to generate appropriate responses.
+   - Status: Implemented initial improvements.
+Awaiting test results.

+4. Test Case Mismatch (Medium Likelihood)
+   - The test cases might not be aligned with the current `MockClaudeClient` implementation, especially for streaming responses.
+   - Validation: Review test cases and ensure they match the expected behavior of the `MockClaudeClient`.
+   - Status: To be investigated after verifying the results of the implementation update.

+5. Error Simulation Issue (Medium Likelihood)
+   - The error simulation in `MockClaudeClient` may not be correctly implemented for rate limiting and API errors.
+   - Validation: Review and update the error simulation logic in `MockClaudeClient`.
+   - Status: Addressed in the implementation update.
+Awaiting test results.

+## Implementation Updates

+1. Rate Limiting:
+   - Updated the `_check_rate_limit` method to use `time.time()` instead of `asyncio.get_event_loop().time()` for consistency.
+   - Added more detailed logging for rate limit exceeded scenarios.

+2. Error Handling:
+   - Improved error handling in the `_create` method, specifically for `CustomRateLimitError`.
+   - Ensured that `APIStatusError` is raised correctly in error mode.

+3. Response Generation:
+   - Updated the `_generate_response` method to consider system messages for context-aware responses.
+   - Improved handling of specific prompts (summary, joke, Shakespearean language).

+4. Context Handling:
+   - Modified the `_generate_response` method to accept the full message history, allowing for better context utilization.

+5. Logging:
+   - Enhanced logging throughout the `MockClaudeClient` class for better debugging and traceability.

+## Next Steps

+1. Test Execution:
+   - Run the tests in `tests/contract/test_claude_api_contract.py` to verify the changes.

+2. Result Analysis:
+   - Analyze the test results and identify any remaining issues.

+3. Further Refinement:
+   - Based on the test results, make additional adjustments to the `MockClaudeClient` implementation as needed.

+4. Test Case Review:
+   - If necessary, review and update test cases to ensure they align with the expected behavior of the updated `MockClaudeClient`.

+We will proceed with running the tests and iterating on the implementation until all tests pass successfully.